Radiography Essentials for Limited Practice - Elsevier eBook on VitalSource, 5th Edition

 A. State Licensure Information B. The American Registry of Radiologic Technologists Rules of Ethics C. Solutions to Practice Problems in Chapter 3 D. Sample Manual X-ray Technique Charts E. Optimum Kilovoltage (kVp) Ranges F. Milliampere-seconds (mAs) Table G. Nomogram for Determining Patient Skin Dose from X-ray Exposure H. Screen/Film Image Receptor Systems I. X-ray Darkroom and Film Processing J. Usual Projections for Routine Examinations K. Evaluation of Sample Images from Chapter 19 L. Charting Terms and Abbreviations M. Task Inventory for Limited Scope of Practice in Radiography

-Bruce W. Long, MS, RT(R)(CV), FASRT, Director and Associate Professor, Radiologic Imaging and Sciences Programs, Indiana University School of Medicine, Indianapolis, IN, USA, Eugene D. Frank, MA, RT(R), FASRT, FAERS; Director, Radiography Program, Riverland Community College, Austin, Minnesota; Retired, Assistant Professor of Radiology,
+Bruce W. Long, MS, RT(R)(CV), FASRT, FAEIRS, Director and Associate Professor (Retired) Radiologic Imaging and Sciences Programs Indiana University School of Medicine Indianapolis, Indiana, Eugene D. Frank, MA, RT(R), FASRT, FAERS; Director, Radiography Program, Riverland Community College, Austin, Minnesota; Retired, Assistant Professor of Radiology,

-Mayo Clinic College of Medicine, Rochester, Minnesota and Ruth Ann Ehrlich, RT(R), Radiology Faculty (Retired), Western States Chiropractic College, Portland, OR; Adjunct Faculty, Portland Community College, Portland, OR
+Mayo Clinic College of Medicine, Rochester, Minnesota and Ruth Ann Ehrlich, Radiology Faculty (Retired) University of Western States Portland, Oregon